Skip to content

 Traditional futures, such as the quarterly Bitcoin futures on CME, settle on a fixed date.
 When the contract expires, trades are either physically settled or cash-settled.
 A new contract then begins trading.
 This creates set settlement cycles but forces traders to roll positions between contracts, adding costs and work.

 Perps remove the expiration problem entirely.
 There is no settlement date, no rolling, and no time pressure forcing the price toward spot.
 Instead, perps use a system called the funding rate to keep the contract price close to the spot price.
-This makes perps simpler to trade and more capital-efficient than old-style futures.
+This makes perps simpler to trade and more capital-efficient than traditional futures.

 The result is a tool that acts like a leveraged spot trade with an ongoing carry cost or income, depending on market conditions.
 Traders get the ease of spot trading combined with the capital use and directional freedom of derivatives.